 There is a special agency created to promote and protect human rights across Nigeria.
 That federal agency is the National Human Rights Commission (NHRC) with its headquarters at No 19 Aguiyi Ironsi Street, Maitama, Abuja, FCT.
 The NHRC among other things, has the duty to promptly respond to allegations of human rights violations and to promote advocacy, education, and interventions that encourage awareness on Human Rights issues.

-The services of National Human Rights Commission (NHRC) is funded by the Nigerian government, so that the service of NHRC are free to all persons in Nigeria.
-Where there is a violation of any human right in Nigeria, aside going to court, on can approach the nearest office of the NHRC, from the below list of their addresses across Nigeria.
-This work presents the list of the addresses of NHRC offices across Nigeria, their phone numbers, emails and the full names of the officers in charge of each state office, to ensure quick and free response to cases of human rights violation across Nigeria.
+The services of National Human Rights Commission (NHRC) is funded by the Nigerian government, so the services of NHRC are free to all persons in Nigeria.
+Where there is a violation of any human right in Nigeria, aside from going to our slow courts, on can approach the nearest office of the NHRC, from the below list of their addresses across Nigeria.
+This work presents the full list of the addresses of NHRC offices across Nigeria, their phone numbers, emails and the full names of the officers in charge of each state office, to ensure quick and free response to cases of human rights violation across Nigeria.

 Relevant Powers of the National Human Rights Commission:

 Fundamental Human Rights are created by the constitution of Nigeria and the National Human Rights Commission has powers to promote and protect them.
 The National Human Rights Commission (NHRC) has powers to investigate cases of violation of human rights.
 The NHRC can support in seeking legal remedies on behalf of the victim.
 Also, the NHRC can recommend the prosecution of a violator of human rights and can also receive complaints, hear petitions and make determination.
 The NHRC can award damages and compensation against a violator of human rights in favour of a victim.